CentreForDigitalHumanities/edpop-explorer/README.md

 these databases are automatically downloaded the first time.
 In case of the USTC reader, an automatic download is not provided but the database file may be obtained from the project team.
-If this database is not available, an exception will be given with an indication as to where to put the database file.
+If this database is not available, an exception will be raised with an indication as to where to put the database file.

 ## Basic usage